aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-wmf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XSLFO file to WMF via C#" h2="Export XSLFO to WMF within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, and convert various file formats within their .NET applications.
+It includes components for working with PDF, Word, Excel, PowerPoint, Outlook, and other file formats.
+With Aspose.Total for .NET, developers can quickly and easily export XSLFO to WMF image within any .NET application.

+The process of exporting XSLFO to WMF image involves two simple steps.
+First, developers can use Aspose.PDF for .NET to export XSLFO to JPEG.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents within their .NET applications.
+It also provides the ability to export XSLFO to JPEG, which is the first step in the process.

+Once the XSLFO has been exported to JPEG, developers can use Aspose.Imaging for .NET to convert the JPEG to WMF.
+Aspose.Imaging for .NET is an advanced image processing API that enables developers to create, edit, and convert various image file formats within their .NET applications.
+It provides a wide range of features for manipulating images, including the ability to convert JPEG to WMF.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export XSLFO to WMF image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to WMF.
+By using Aspose.Total for .NET, developers can easily export XSLFO to WMF image within any .NET application in two simple steps.
+First, they can use Aspose.PDF for .NET to export XSLFO to JPEG.
+Then, they can use Aspose.Imaging for .NET to convert the JPEG to WMF.
+With Aspose.Total for .NET, developers can quickly and easily export XSLFO to WMF image within their .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}